 Disney’s Dining Plan

-Disney offers two levels of the Disney Dining Plans, including Quick Service Plan and Standard Plan.
+Disney offers two levels of the Disney Dining Plans, including the Quick Service Plan and Standard Plan.
 To learn more about the two Disney Dining Plans offered and how to use them to your advantage, visit our Disney Dining Plan page.

 Using Disney’s Advance Dining Reservation (ADR) system will help to optimize the savings from your Disney Dining Plan.
 Disney highly suggests that you make at least some restaurant choices in advance to ensure availability.
 You’ll find tons of tips about restaurant choices on our ADR page and on our Saving Money at Walt Disney World Restaurants page.

 Lastly, watch for Disney to announce future Free Dining packages.
 For the past several years, Disney has offered a Disney Resort Hotel Vacation Packages that includes a Dining Plan at no additional cost.
 This is a great deal.
 Visit our Packages for Every Budget page to learn more about the Free Dining Package.
-Don’t be immediately sold on the Free Dining package, though.
-If you are planning a week-long stay at a high-budget resort, such as the Grand Floridian, and a room discount is offered at the same time as a Free Dining package, you may save more taking the room discount and purchasing the Disney Dining Plan at regular rate as part of a discounted room package.

-Look for shareable meals.
+Mickey_Hat_smLook for shareable meals.
 For example, Flame Tree BBQ in Animal Kingdom offers a 1/2 Chicken and BBQ Ribs Combo that’s big enough to share.
-The costs is over $15 but it only requires one Quick Service credit – making it a great choice when on the Disney Dining Plan.
+The cost is $15.69, but it only requires one Quick Service credit – making it a great choice when on the Disney Dining Plan.

-At counter service restaurants, you can order a regular or large fountain drink.
+Mickey_Hat_smAt counter-service restaurants, you can order a regular or large fountain drink.
 The default on the Disney Dining Plan is the regular size, but if you’d like a large, you just have to ask.

-Most Snack credits can be used for individual serving snack under $5.
-To get the most bang for your buck, avoid buying bottled water with your snack credits; try purchasing specialty cupcakes at bakeries or other delectable confectioneries in the parks that typically sell for $4.99 or higher.
+Mickey_Hat_smMost Snack credits can be used for individual serving snacks under $5.
+To get the most bang for your buck, avoid buying bottled water with your snack credits.
+Instead, try purchasing specialty cupcakes at bakeries or other desserts in the parks that typically sell for $4.99 or higher.

-Signature Restaurants at Walt Disney World Resort require 2 Table Service credits on the Disney Dining Plan.
-Since it’s very unlikely that a meal at one of Disney’s Signature Restaurants would be double the cost of a meal at a regular table service restaurant, Signature Restaurants are generally considered to be a poor use of your table credits on the Disney Dining Plan.
+Mickey_Hat_smSignature Restaurants at Walt Disney World Resort require 2 Table Service credits on the Disney Dining Plan.
+It is unlikely for a meal at one of Disney’s Signature Restaurants to cost twice as much as a meal at a regular table service restaurant.
+Therefore, Signature Restaurants are generally not considered a good use of table credits on the Disney Dining Plan.

 Annual Passholder Dining Discounts